onqtam/headjack/docs/why/2_SYSTEM.md

 La Dolce Vita in Italy: For visits to the countryside for lunch, dinner, or disco, "climate activist" Leonardo DiCaprio likes to take the helicopter from his luxury yacht, BILD reports. https://twitter.com/disclosetv/status/1678387920955232259

+Private jets are immoral (unless you can actually show the R/R - perhaps its ok for musk or a president) - how could you possibly expect normal people to listen to what you have to say about climate change if you don’t practice what you preach?
+Or if you don’t send your kids to war but expect everybody else to do so?

 > "Earth provides enough to satisfy every man's needs, but not every man's greed." - [Mahatma Gandhi](https://www.goodreads.com/quotes/30431-earth-provides-enough-to-satisfy-every-man-s-needs-but-not)

 > "So what are some things that need to be done?
 Build new values.
 Imagine if “self-actualization” becomes our number one value instead of “he who dies with the most toys wins.”" - [In Search of the 5th Attractor, by Jim Rutt](https://medium.com/@memetic007/fifth-attractor-6d1a54fcda2e#:~:text=So%20what%20are,most%20toys%20wins.%E2%80%9D)

+> "Our ability to give ourselves what we want has far outstripped our ability to sense what we need." - [Constructing a New Narrative, by Jordan Hall](https://medium.com/emergent-culture/constructing-a-new-narrative-6b717b566fc4#:~:text=our%20ability%20to%20give%20ourselves%20what%20we%20want%20has%20far%20outstripped%20our%20ability%20to%20sense%20what%20we%20need.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Accountability & Opaqueness